bazelbuild/bazel-blog/_posts/2017-09-27-release-cadence.md

 Our website has more details on [release policy](https://bazel.build/support.html#releases).

-As a result of this change, we now issue one minor release per month (0.7 in October 2017, 0.8 in November 2017 and so on).
+As a result of this change, we now issue one minor release per month.

 Our [roadmap](https://bazel.build/roadmap.html) reflects our vision for Bazel 1.0 and beyond.
 We will annotate features on the roadmap with the release versions as those features get shipped.